JazzMaster/LazGFX/README.md

 		(Im Building for Linux x64 on Ubuntu at the moment.)

-I have a Mac available but Im working from a Linux box.
+I have a Mac and WIn7 install available- but Im working from a Linux box.

 MOBILE: